 The initial sticker price is difficult for us though.
 Since Steve is a Captain in the US Air Force, any future children will already have their healthcare and dental care provided for by the military, a guaranteed lovely home and food covered in advance, and a number of other benefits thanks to Steve's job.
 Audrey will be able to stay at home with them and work with them intensively on attachment, learning language skills, and catching up on milestones they've likely missed due to the lack of one-on-one attention.
 She's also planning on home schooling the older girls and getting them involved in the active home schooling community here on Guam.
 Military service members and their families receive many benefits, but a high salary really isn't one of them.

 Crowdfunding an adoption was one of the last things we wanted to do, but in trying to follow what we feel we've been charged with.
 The youngest boy has only known the inside of an orphanage and his oldest siblings are due to be transferred in the next year, splitting the siblings from seeing one another.
 We're asking our family, friends and community for help.
 We realize that this plan is something we cannot do without the Lord’s hand in it, and continuously pray that He will pave the way.
-We purposely put a deadline of September 1st on this fund, as that is the time we hope to have everything in hand in time for our travel date when the big bulk of our expenses (foreign program fees) are due.

 Also, if we happen to have anything left over, the remainder will be donated to aiding Ukrainian orphans and potentially helping to sponsor one of the them for adoption, so that other American families can also follow that same calling of adoption.
 Please check out our blog for information on orphans in Ukraine, and the conditions in which they are currently living.
 Every single penny that is donated will go to help this mission we feel so charged about.